eliaserland/shallow-waters-2d/README.md

 # Shallow water 2D

-Attempt to  implement the Shallow Water Equations on a 2D region in C.
+Attempt to  implement the Shallow waters equations on a 2D region in C.